Izraa: History

-Izraa (Zorava, Zorowa or Zorabene) was a Canaanite city mentioned in the Bible.
+Izraa was a Canaanite city mentioned in the Bible as Zorava, Zorowa or Zorabene.
 Located 80 km south of Damascus in the northern section of the Province of Daraa, its name appears in the Tell Amarna letters, documents which were exchanged between the Egyptian and Syrian rulers in 1334 B.C.
-Ancient inscriptions left by the Romans after their occupation of the Bashan area evidence the importance of the town.
+Ancient inscriptions left by the Romans after their occupation of the Bashan area evidence the importance of the city.

 An inscription found by the archaeologist Richter shows that the city was elevated to the rank of metrocomia (Great city) under the Emperor Severus Alexander (222-235 A.D.) and was known as Zorava.

-Lejah (Trachonides or "the Rocky Land") forms a triangle with Borac as the northern apex, Izraa in the south-western corner and Shahba in the south-eastern corner.
+Lejah (Trachonitis, or "the Rocky Land") forms a triangle with Borac as the northern apex, Izraa in the south-western corner and Shahba in the south-eastern corner.
 In the course of history, this region was a natural fortress that invaders found very difficult to conquer.
 Herod's soldiers failed to occupy it.
 Even the Crusaders under Baldwin III could not subdue it, because of its difficult terrain, the lack of water and the resistance of its people.

 The Christian Gospel reached this region early because of its proximity to the Holy Land.
 It became an episcopal seat during the Byzantine era, and ranked second after the metropolitan see of Bosra throughout the whole of the Province of Arabia.